adeelmaheen/porche-website/README.md

 - **JavaScript**: Edit `main.js` to customize ScrollReveal animations or add new interactivity.

 ## Credits
-- Designed and developed by Web Design Mastery.
+- Designed and developed by Maheen Arif.
 - Icons provided by [Remixicon](https://remixicon.com/).
 - Animations powered by [ScrollReveal](https://scrollrevealjs.org/).

 ## License
-Copyright © 2024 Web Design Mastery.
+Copyright © 2024 Maheen Arif.
 All rights reserved.